-Plus, as you develop your program over time, you will want to keep your affiliates updated and in-the-know, so that they are adequately prepared to promote your brand and products at all times.
+Plus, as you develop your program over time, you’ll want to keep your affiliates updated and in the know so that they are adequately prepared to promote your brand and products at all times.

 In addition to making sure they are aware of your latest promotions, creatives, and other resources, this also helps to keep your program familiar and at the forefront of your affiliates’ minds.

-If you want to develop good rapport with your affiliates, you should be doing everything you can to help them succeed.
+If you want to develop your affiliate partnerships, then you should be doing everything you can to help them succeed.
 Because if they succeed, so do you!

-This is one of the best parts about affiliate marketing – it’s based on creating win-win relationships.
+This is one of the best things about affiliate marketing – it’s based on creating win-win relationships.